 The Center for Other Worlds (COW) is an interdisciplinary research centre for design and art, based at Lusófona University.
-It focuses on the development of perspectives that are not dominant nor imposed by the design discipline—through criticism, speculation and collaboration with various disciplines such as curating, architecture, visual arts, ecology and political theory—having in design an unifying element but rejecting hierarchies between them.
+It focuses on the development of perspectives that are not dominant nor imposed by the design discipline through collaboration with various disciplines such as curating, architecture, visual arts and ecology—having in design an unifying element but rejecting hierarchies between them.
 The centre’s name makes a reference to the concept of otherness, thereby aiming at challenging universal visions of design and art.
 The centre’s core mission is therefore inscribed in its name.

 Politics, Community and Technology

 Investigation into forms of design in and for communities, mapping the social, cultural and political contexts which shape the way design is designed—and in turn, how it designs us back.
 Concepts such as ‘innovation’ and ‘progress’ are keywords to challenge the infrastructures of design and daily life.
 This cluster is particularly concerned with issues of labour, self-organisation, the commons, tech industry and internet theory, as well as the politics that frame these areas of activity.

 This cluster explores ecology and sustainable practices, opening space for pedagogical, curatorial and illustration research.
 It investigates methods and models—political, social, economic—while actively working with local communities in an interdisciplinary manner, underpinning an openly public dimension of co-creation.